...Like Clockwork

 After several false starts and stops, the band began recording ...Like Clockwork in August 2012, initially hoping that collaborator Trent Reznor would produce the album.
 Following a stormy recording period, which included the departure of long-time drummer Joey Castillo, founding member Josh Homme described the album as "documenting the journey of moving forward, you know.
 It was a tough time and I thought, 'I can run away from this, or I can run into it.

-The album received critical acclaim and commercial success upon its release, reaching number two on the UK Albums Chart and number one on the Billboard 200, making it the first Queens of the Stone Age album to top the charts in the United States.
+Upon release, ...Like Clockwork received critical acclaim and was a commercial success, debuting at number one on the US Billboard 200, earning the band their first US number-one album, and number two on the UK Albums Chart.
 The album was nominated for three Grammy Awards, including Best Rock Album.

 Background

 In 2011, frontman Josh Homme was hospitalized for thirteen days, and subsequently bedridden for four months, following complications during a routine surgical procedure on his knee.
 Homme noted, "I woke up and there was a doctor going, 'Shit, we lost you.'
 I couldn't get up for four months.
 When I did, I hadn't got a clue what was going on."
+In June 2016, Homme clarified that his knee surgery was in no way connected to his "death", and that this story was created by "somebody else".
+He added that the real situation involved an MRSA infection brought on by going "in too deep" with drugs.

 During this time, Homme sank into a deep depression, noting "I would never say, 'I'm probably not gonna make it out of here.'
 But back then, I would definitely think it."
 The remaining members of Queens of the Stone Age – guitarist Troy Van Leeuwen, drummer Joey Castillo, bassist Michael Shuman and guitarist and keyboardist Dean Fertita – encouraged Homme to return to the band to begin work on a sixth studio album.
 Homme noted, "I had to ask them 'If you want to make a record with me right now, in the state I'm in, come into the fog.
 It's the only chance you got.'
 It brought us much closer, because you never really know someone till everything goes wrong."

 The band subsequently reissued its debut studio album, Queens of the Stone Age (1998), in 2011; the band also embarked upon an extensive tour playing the album in full each night.
 Homme stated, "Doing the rehearsals for the first record is really defining the new one.
 It's been turning the new record into something else.
 What we were doing was kind of bluesy, and now it's turned into this trancey, broken thing.
 The robots are back!"
 However, in 2013, Homme noted, "I was hoping that playing the first record would really inspire me and make me fall in love with music again.
 But I think I was just lost, looking for something in the dark.
 In that dark I found ...Like Clockwork."

-In June 2016, Homme clarified that the knee surgery he had was in no way connected to his "death", and that this story was created by "somebody else".
-He added that the real situation involved an MRSA infection brought on by going "in too deep" with drugs.